 In December 2017, I co-authored an article in Forbes about The "Free Lunch" Portfolio, a strategy to invest in 15 stocks across Uber Cannibals, Shamelessly Cloned Ideas and Spin-Offs.
-The portfolio rebalances its Cannibals in April and Cloned Ideas and Spin-Offs in December.
+We later replaced the Spin-Offs bucket with Spawners, which I detailed in the 2021 Free Lunch Portfolio post.
+The portfolio rebalances its Cannibals in April and Cloned Ideas and Spawners in December.
 I have been publishing updates to the portfolio here on Chai With Pabrai.

 Here are the constituents for the upcoming year:

-If you are already invested in the Free Lunch Portfolio, and you rebalanced the Uber Cannibals in April 2020 with the New Uber Cannibals, then sell all of the 2020 Spinoffs and Shamelessly Cloned businesses except Alphabet, Berkshire Hathaway, and Chipotle, and invest the proceeds equally among the 6 new kids.
-You can do this in early January 2021.
+If you are already invested in the Free Lunch Portfolio, and you rebalanced the Uber Cannibals in April 2021 with the New Uber Cannibals, then sell Seritage and invest the proceeds in Tencent.
+You can do this in early January 2022.

-If you’re investing in a taxable account, you may try to sell the losers (Citigroup, Hilton Grand Vacations, Athene Holdings, RMR Group and Vectrus) in December 2020 to capture short-term losses and sell the winners (Fiat Chrysler and FirstService) in early January 2021 to capture long-term gains.
+If you’re investing in a taxable account, you may try to sell Seritage in December 2021 to capture short-term losses.

 Note, anyone who invests in any strategy needs to do their own research/due diligence and are themselves fully responsible for the outcome.

 I had a fun Q&A with students at the University of Georgia.
 We talked about my relationship with Warren and Charlie, sources for investment ideas and identifying moats.

 I very much enjoyed my Q&A session with the Students at William & Mary College.
 I discussed my learnings from Charlie Munger, learning from my mistakes and my adventures with Tech Cominco.